Samsung Galaxy S26 Ultra release date expectations, price estimates, upgrades

 Galaxy S Ultra models have had the old Galaxy Note 20 design over the past 3 years, but the S25 Ultra finally changed that.
 It now comes with flat sides, rounded corners — a complete rehash of the "personal notebook" look it had before.

-There is the one thing we've been hearing about — the Galaxy S26 Ultra will supposedly have a selfie camera hidden under its display.
-Meaning, there won't be a punch hole in the display.
-Probably, allegedly, of course.
+There is the one thing we were hearing about — that the Galaxy S26 Ultra would supposedly have a selfie camera hidden under its display.
+Meaning, there won't be a punch hole in the screen.
+However, the most recent rumors state that this isn't true, and there will still be a tiny black dot at the top of the display to house the unobstructed selfie camera.

 Galaxy S26 Ultra display